 Step 6: Update And Reinstall Graphics Drivers

-Software updates are by far one of the best ways to fix bugs.
-If you do not frequently update Windows you can run into display driver compatibility issues.
+Software updates can fix all sorts of bugs.
+Overtime, if you do not update Windows to the latest version, you can run into display driver compatibility issues.
 If this is the case there is a good chance this is causing the problem!

 Check for any pending software updates by going to Settings and selecting Windows Update.